Information

 The sales process, step by step

-Choice of real estate agent
+Choice of broker

 In Comunidad Valenciana, where you will find Alicante province, and popular areas such as Torrevieja, Altea, Orihuela Costa, real estate agent is a protected title and it is forbidden to work with the sale of property without authorization.
-Therefore, check if the real estate agent is authorized.
+Therefore, check if the broker is authorized.
 It is also a great advantage if they use a lawyer specializing in real estate for the paperwork.
 Feel free to ask the real estate agent for the API number in the college for real estate agents.
 Invite the estate agent to inspect your property and preferably meet the agent in person.

 Our customer references